 public static final String LICENSE_KEY = "XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX";

-Configuring build/deployment configurations (Default APK or APK from app bundle):
+Configure build/deployment configurations (default APK or APK from app bundle)

-- Add the following line of code on the gradle.properties file:
+- Add the following line of code to the gradle.properties file

-- Save the changes that you made on the file
+- Save the changes made to the file.

-- Run the Project on a real device to test if the configuration works
+- Run the Project on a real device to test the configuration.

-- Run the application on a real device to test as it will not work on an emulator
+- Run the application on a real device to test (it does not work on an emulator)

 - Google prefers publishing with the Android App Bundle on Google Play.
-To know more about Android App Bundles, please refer to this link.
+To learn more, see about About Android App Bundles.